The 3 Essential Single-Edged Japanese Knives Every Chef Should Own

 Shop Usuba Knives

-All three of these single-bevel knives are designed for different specialties.
-If you’re focused on sushi or sashimi, start with the Yanagi.
-If you break down fish or poultry regularly, the Deba will be your best friend.
-For precision vegetable cuts, the Usuba is the clear choice.
+Each of these three knives is built for a different specialty.
+If you're focused on sushi or sashimi, start with the Yanagi.
+If you regularly break down whole fish, get a Deba.
+For precision vegetable work, go with the Usuba.

 Browse All Japanese Knives